nhselect/step1-training/content/user-guide/centremanager/02-centre-management/configuring-centre-details/answering-registration-prompts/index.md

 ---
 Once the **3 mandatory pre-existing prompts /answers** have been set up for your Centre, you will need to answer them for your own delegate account.

-> If you registered delegates or delegates self-registered before the registration prompts were set, you will need to ask them to retrospectively answer the registration prompts via their '**My account**' page
+> If you registered delegates or delegates self-registered before the registration prompts were set, you will also need to ask them to retrospectively answer the registration prompts via their '**My account**' page

 1. Select **My account** page